 If you’re a business owner, especially one of a small business, that company is probably your most important fiscal and personal asset.
 Owning a business takes up most of your time and investments.
-That’s why in the event of a divorce, you want this asset to be protected.
+That’s why in the event of business owners getting a divorce, you want this asset to be protected.

 Any married person never plans on getting divorced, but sadly these things happen pretty often.